Komo Fidibus Classic Grain Mill Review

 Last year, I shared a post here titled "Why Grind Your Own Grain?" and briefly discussed the grain mill we were using at the time, as well as the one we were hoping to purchase.
 Shortly after, we met our savings goal and made the (hopefully) once-in-a-lifetime purchase of the Komo Fidibus Classic Grain Mill.

-Now that we've used the Komo mill for several months, I wanted to share a brief review and update you regarding our purchase.
+Now that we’ve used our Komo mill for several months, I wanted to share a brief review and update you regarding our purchase.

 What I don't really care for:

-• the mill must be switched on before you add the grain to the hopper, or it will jam
+- the mill should be switched on before you add the grain to the hopper, or it tends to jam

 Here's a 30-second video clip of my own mill, if you'd like to see it in action: